 If you’re looking for a great way to spend your vacation in under two weeks (here’s looking to you, our American friends!), then the Peru Express tour is the perfect choice.
-Full of amazing and iconic sites, from the capital of Lima to the Floating Islands of Uros and Machu Picchu, many of Peru’s highlights can be enjoyed on this 12-day tour that includes a wide range of meals, English-speaking guides, private transport, and clean, safe, comfortable accommodation.
+Full of amazing and iconic sites, from the capital of Lima to the Floating Islands of Uros and Machu Picchu, many of Peru’s highlights can be enjoyed on our best Peru tour package that includes a wide range of meals, English-speaking guides, private transport, and clean, safe, comfortable accommodation.

 The Peru Express 12-day tour at a glance: